kiranbakale/AMI-Readme/docs/environment_configure.md

 ## 4. Configure

-After the config has been setup you're now ready to configure the environment.
+After the config has been set up you're now ready to configure the environment.
 This is done as follows:

 1. `cd` to the `ansible/` directory if not already there.
 1. (Optional) Run `ansible` module `ping` with the intended environment's inventory to list hosts which have been selected.